system-transparency/stfe/doc/api.md

 ```

 `message` is composed of the `shard_hint`, chosen by the submitter to
-match the shard interval for the log, and the submitter's `checksum`
+match the shard interval for the log it's submitting to, and the
-to be logged.
+submitter's `checksum` to be logged.

 `signature_over_message` is a signature over `message`, using the
 submitter's verification key.
 It must be possible to verify the